bridgelancer/cryptle_fork/docs/guides.rst

    # or pushCandle() methods.

-The event bus mechanicism is very useful for placing and keeping tracking of limit orders.
+The :ref:`event_bus` mechanicism is very useful for placing and keeping tracking of limit orders.
 The mixin class :class:`~cryptle.strategy.OrderEventMixin` overrides the normal buy/sell methods into marked instance methods that emit events into a :class:`~cryptle.event.Bus`.
 The mixin must come before the base strategy class.
 Detailed reference of the mixin events are at :class:`~cryptle.strategy.EventOrderMixin`.

 The code looks mostly the same: